Pilbara Energy Transition - Burrup

 This is more than simply partnering with industry and landholders.
 Energy Policy WA is focused on engaging, consulting and partnering with all groups, including communities and Aboriginal people, to ensure that all cultural and environmental issues are properly considered and addressed.

-The Traditional Owners of Country - the Ngarluma AC and Murujuga AC - part of the transmission planning on the Burrup Peninsula since the beginning of this work and have spoken of their desire to minimise impacts on Country.
+The Ngarluma Aboriginal Corporation and Murujuga Aboriginal Corporation have been part of the transmission planning on the Burrup Peninsula since the beginning of this work and have spoken of their desire to minimise impacts on Country.
 Energy Policy WA is facilitating the development of Traditional Owners’ renewable energy projects.
 These concepts will be integrated into the Burrup design proposal with a view to facilitate self-determination from Burrup Traditional Owners by 2025.

 The Pilbara Energy Transition (PET) Plan